learnwithdx/learnwithdx/README.md

 ## 🧑‍🎓 Who Am I?

-I'm **Dx**, a passionate tech enthusiast and self-taught programmer who loves sharing knowledge and helping others break into tech! 🎉
+I'm **Nishant**, a passionate tech enthusiast and self-taught programmer who loves sharing knowledge and helping others break into tech! 🎉
 If you're starting your CS journey or want to level up your skills – you're in the right place!

 ---